 Those with cancer often experience financial toxicity.
 This is when a patient has high medical costs not covered by insurance or less income because they cannot work full time.
 Financial toxicity often leads to debt and bankruptcy.
-Short- and long-term disability are resources available to help patients with cancer through this financial struggle.
+If you have cancer, you may qualify for short and long term disability to help you through this financial struggle.

-To qualify for short- or long-term disability, you must not be able to work due to your disease, its treatment or its side effects.
+To qualify for short or long term disability, you must not be able to work due to your disease, its treatment or side effects.
 Depending on the severity and course of treatment, cancer may be a qualifying condition.

-Short-term disability can provide payments if you are unable to work for short periods or until long-term disability insurance starts.
+Short term disability, if provided by your employer, may provide payments if you are unable to work for short periods or until long term disability insurance starts.

 Social Security pays benefits to people who cannot work because they have a medical condition that is expected to last at least one year or result in death.
 Federal law requires this very strict definition of disability.

-For some types of cancer, you may qualify for an immediate compassionate allowance decision that reduces the waiting time.
+You may qualify for an immediate compassionate allowance decision that reduces waiting time for some types of cancer.
 For those that do not qualify right away, you may qualify later as you progress through the disease and treatments.